Rocket-Listings/Rocket-2013/README.md

 ======================
 Hermes is a chrome extention which autoposts Craigslist listings to get around CORS restrictions.
 It is loosely coupled with Rocket.
 We've kept its docs pretty well updated. https://github.com/nkelner/hermes-extension

 For autoposting to work, make sure it's installed, either from the chrome extension store or locally.
+The install button will only work on the rocketlistings.com domain because of Chrome extension store security restrictions.

 ### Settings Architecture
 =========================